Square Word Calligraphy Classroom

 Installation view at Arthur M. Sackler Gallery, Smithsonian Institution, Washington D.C., USA, 2001

-Materials: woodblock hand-printed book and ink rubbing with wood cover; water based in on grass paper
+Materials: woodblock hand-printed book and ink rubbing with wood cover; water-based ink on grass paper

 Dimension: approx. 39 x 23 x 2.7 cm (closed)